 ‘I was very pleased they reached out to me,’ Cornelissen tells cluboenologique.com.
 ‘I love their stuff and their philosophy.
 The project is well worthwhile.’

 The wine industry has been a little slow to adopt innovative and climate-friendly practices on a large scale

-Cameron is taking part in Green Wine Future 2022, and in her podcast interview with the conference’s organiser David Furer and US journalist Elin McCoy, she sets out the aims of the Patagonia project.
+Cameron took part in Green Wine Future 2022, and in her podcast interview with the conference’s organiser David Furer and US journalist Elin McCoy, she sets out the aims of the Patagonia project.
 While ‘it’s important to show you can make a profit by doing good,’ according to Cameron, education is key.
 ‘We see ourselves as a centre for innovation, working with farmers and fishers and herders, using science as a compass for what we should do.
 It’s part of the whole Provisions goal to showcase a better path forward.’

 She also makes clear that the wine industry has something to learn.
 ‘It’s been a little slow to adopt innovative and climate-friendly practices on a large scale.
 So it’s a part of that portfolio of stories, to look for better paths…adopt practices that are better for the planet and community.’

 What of the future?
 Patagonia Provisions launches a new beverages line in autumn 2022, but Cameron is giving little away (she points out that the wine project has been running only six months).
 As for a setting up a winery, there are no plans.
 ‘But you never know,’ she tells McCoy.